updated on 15.10.2020 at 15h12

 - Can teleworking be imposed as a temporary solution to the coronavirus?

-- Which specific measures are in place for third-country nationals currently in Luxembourg?
+- Specific measures for third-country nationals currently residing in Luxembourg

 - Regarding payment of social contributions, what measures are taken?